JinLi711/UIA/Art_Recognition/medium_classification/README.md

 1. Professor Clark was talking about this website that geocodes artworks and locations.
 Ben and I thought that it would be a good idea to scrape that website, run our CNN through those images, and say something about the distributions of artworks in different neighborhoods.

+### Things To Keep In Mind

+  * check the numeric representation of images (different libraries interpret the channels differently)

 ## References